UW to host Virtual Women in STEM Conference May 18

 The Women in STEM Conference, scheduled 9-11 a.m. via Zoom, is designed to spark students’ passion in science, technology, engineering and mathematics fields; and provide the students with mentors and role models.
 The conference, now in its 21st year, formerly was known as the Women in Science Conference.

-“The goal for this conference is to provide role models for young women and provide them with information about majors and careers in science, engineering, mathematics and technology (STEM),” Megan Candelaria, an assistant research scientist in UW’s Department of Physics and Astronomy, and assistant director for the Wyoming NASA Space Consortium and NASA Experimental Program to Stimulate Competitive Research said in a press release.
+“The goal for this conference is to provide role models for young women and provide them with information about majors and careers in science, engineering, mathematics and technology (STEM),” said Megan Candelaria, an assistant research scientist in UW’s Department of Physics and Astronomy, and assistant director for the Wyoming NASA Space Consortium and NASA Experimental Program to Stimulate Competitive Research.

 During the conference, participants will engage in 11 virtual workshops — an additional five to seven are being developed -- and have the opportunity to meet professionals who do “science” on a daily basis in their careers, Candelaria said.